elringus/imgit/README.md

 Images, video and YouTube: fetch, encode, scale, lazyload – for best UX and [Web Vitals](https://web.dev/vitals).

-## ✨ Transformative

-Builds optimized HTML for arbitrary image, video and YouTube syntax, such as URLs, markdown or JSX tags.
+- ✨ Transformative: builds optimized HTML for arbitrary image, video and YouTube syntax, such as URLs, markdown or JSX tags

-## ⚡ Accelerating

-Encodes to the modern AV1/AVIF format compressing by up to 90% without noticeable quality loss.
-Supports GPU acceleration.
+- ⚡ Accelerating: encodes to the modern AV1/AVIF format compressing by up to 90% without noticeable quality loss.
+Supports GPU acceleration

-## ♻️ Polyglot

-Works with most known media formats: JPEG, PNG, APNG, SVG, GIF, WEBP, WEBM, MP4, AVI, MOV, MKV, BMP, TIFF, TGA and even PSD.
+- ♻️ Polyglot: works with most known media formats: JPEG, PNG, APNG, SVG, GIF, WEBP, WEBM, MP4, AVI, MOV, MKV, BMP, TIFF, TGA and even PSD

-## 🌊 Smooth

-Generates tiny blurred covers from the source content to be beautifully crossfaded into HD originals once lazy-loaded.
+- 🌊 Smooth: generates tiny blurred covers from the source content to be beautifully crossfaded into HD originals once lazy-loaded

-## 📐 Adaptive

-Optionally scales down the content to specified threshold while preserving high-resolution variants for high-DPI displays.
+- 📐 Adaptive: optionally scales down the content to specified threshold while preserving high-resolution variants for high-DPI displays

-## 🌐 Outgoing

-Fetches from remote sources, such as image hostings.
-Uploads optimized content to designated endpoint, such as CDN.
+- 🌐 Outgoing: fetches from remote sources, such as image hostings.
+Uploads optimized content to designated endpoint, such as CDN

-## 🗺️ Omnipresent

-Built-in plugins for Astro, SvelteKit, SolidStart, VitePress, Nuxt and Remix.
-Adapters for Node, Deno and Bun runtimes.
+- 🗺️ Omnipresent: built-in plugins for Astro, SvelteKit, SolidStart, VitePress, Nuxt and Remix.
+Adapters for Node, Deno and Bun runtimes

 Get started: http://imgit.dev/guide/introduction